frederic-perez/AmE-dictionary/data/dictionary.md

 __neoteric__
 __Nepalese__ _adj_
 __nepenthe__ _n_ Something that induces forgetfulness of sorrow or eases pain.
-__nepotism__ _n_ :six: [:scroll: The term nepotism comes from the Latin root for nephew Its origins are traced to the Middle Ages practice of Catholic popes giving high-ranking religious positions to their nephews.]
+__nepotism__ _n_ :seven::hammer: /NEP-uh-tiz-um/ [:scroll: The term nepotism comes from the Latin root for nephew Its origins are traced to the Middle Ages practice of Catholic popes giving high-ranking religious positions to their nephews.]
 __nerd__ _n_ :nine::m: A studious person with few social skills.
 __nerfherder__ _n_ [:scroll: Coined by American filmmaker George Lucas in the 1980 film _The Empire Strikes Back._] _(derogatory, fandom slang)_ A term of abuse.
 An insult in the Star Wars trilogy. _Why, you stuck-up, half-witted, scruffy-looking nerfherder!_
 __nerve agent__